poet8/Hello-World/README.md

 # Hello-World
 In progress..
-I my name is andre penn, im from sacramento Ca, and I like computers.
+My name is andre penn, 27, im from sacramento Ca, and I like computers.